adityaratnam09/waterhardnessML/README.md

 python waterhardnessML.py
 ```

-The script performs the complete workflow from preprocessing through model interpretation and saves all publication figures.
+This performs the complete workflow from preprocessing through model interpretation and saves all publication figures.

 ---